 Connecticut’s oldest cemeteries date to the 1630s, and Union is among them.
 The “White Lady” has been sighted there since at least the nineteenth century, usually described as a woman in white appearing on foggy nights.
 Legend connects her to a carriage accident, though documentation is sparse.

 What makes Union physically dangerous is less the ghost and more the ground itself.
-Coffins from the seventeenth century have deteriorated underground, leaving sinkholes hidden by grass.
+The old coffins from the 1600s have rotted away underground, creating sinkholes hidden beneath the grass.
 People have taken serious falls.
-The cemetery terrain is uneven, and at night with limited visibility, injuries are common enough that the site is fenced and patrolled.

 7. Charter Street Burying Point, Salem